What is the Semantic Layer?

 Implement governance early, but keep it simple

+The best practice when it comes to data governance is to start early.
 Don’t wait until you have a comprehensive semantic layer to implement governance.
-Start with basic role-based access control and data masking at the query engine level.
+Instead, start with basic role-based access control and data masking at the query engine level.
 This ensures that governance policies apply consistently regardless of which tools consume your semantic layer.

 For organizations with existing governance infrastructure, integration with Apache Ranger or similar policy management systems can centralize access control across your entire data platform.
 The key is ensuring that user identity and permissions flow seamlessly from your identity provider through the semantic layer to end-user applications.